LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 * Error

 {: .notice}
 Please be aware that logs written as part of a [test invocations](liveperson-functions-getting-started-your-first-function.html#test) will not be stored permanently.
-Further `Debug` logs are never stored and will be only visible as part of [test invocations](liveperson-functions-getting-started-your-first-function.html#test) allowing to debug and verify without the risk of having sensitive data leak into persistent logs.
+Further `Debug` logs are never stored and will be only visible as part of [test invocations](liveperson-functions-getting-started-your-first-function.html#test), allowing to debug and verify without the risk of having sensitive data leak into persistent logs.

-The following code will show the JavaScript interface a long with to examples that should highlight the use of optional `extras`:
+The following code will show the JavaScript interface along with examples that should highlight the use of optional `extras`:

 ```javascript
     // Message needs to be a string